lvuletic971/scrap-analysis/SQL/SQL_Data_Preparation_Layer.md

 ### DIM_Article_extract.sql

-- prepares data for the Article dimension:
+Prepares data for the Article dimension:

 - finished and semi-finished products